Adam Hagara

 Adam Hagara (born 26 April 2006) is a Slovak figure skater.
-He is the 2021 Tirnavia Ice Cup champion, 2022 Skate Helena champion, 2021 Skate Celje bronze medalist, 2021 Santa Claus Cup bronze medalist and Slovak national champion.
+He is the 2024 Winter Youth Olympic silver medalist, two-time Junior World bronze medalist (2024, 2025), 2023–24 Junior Grand Prix Final bronze medalist and 2023 JGP Austria champion, and has seven senior international medals as well as four Slovak national titles (2022–2025).

+He is the first Slovak figure skater to win a ISU Junior Grand Prix gold medal, to qualify and medal at a Grand Prix Final, to medal at an ISU championship event, and to land a clean quadruple jump in an ISU competition.

 Personal life

-Adam Hagara was born on 26 April 2006 in Trnava, Slovakia.
-He is the younger brother of Slovak figure skater Alexandra Hagarová.
+Hagara was born on 26 April 2006 in Trnava, Slovakia.
+He is the younger brother of Slovak figure skater, Alexandra Hagarová, who is also one of his coaches.

+In 2025, Hagara was actor, Josef Trojan's, stunt double for the Czech-Slovak film, Nepela, a biopic about the late Ondrej Nepela.

 Career

 Early years

 Hagara began learning to skate in 2010.
 He competed in the advanced novice ranks in the 2018–19 season and early the following season.
-His junior international debut came in December 2019 at the Santa Claus Cup in Hungary.
+His junior international debut was in December 2019 at the Santa Claus Cup in Hungary.

 In February 2020, Hagara won the Slovak national junior men's title.
 In March, he competed at the 2020 World Junior Championships and placed 33rd in the short program.
 He made no international appearances the following season.

 2021–22 season

 Debuting on the ISU Junior Grand Prix series, Hagara placed 13th in Košice, Slovakia, in early September 2021.
-Later that month, he also made his senior international debut, finishing 23rd at the 2021 CS Nebelhorn Trophy, an Olympic qualifying event.
-Deciding to continue in the senior ranks, he placed ninth at the Budapest Trophy in Hungary and then won medals at his following three events – gold at the Tirnavia Ice Cup in Slovakia, bronze at Skate Celje in Slovenia, and bronze at the Santa Claus Cup in Hungary.
+Later that month, he also made his senior international debut, finishing 23rd at the 2021 Nebelhorn Trophy.
+Deciding to continue in the senior ranks, he placed ninth at the Budapest Trophy and then won medals at his following three events: gold at the Tirnavia Ice Cup in Slovakia, bronze at Skate Celje in Slovenia, and bronze at the Santa Claus Cup in Hungary.

 In December 2021, Hagara competed as a senior at Four Nationals.
-He placed third in the short program and fourth overall, 6.63 points behind third-place finisher Vladimir Samoilov, but finished as the best Slovak entry.
-He was subsequently named in Slovakia's team to the 2022 European Championships in Tallinn, Estonia.
-He placed 25th at Europeans in January and 26th at the 2022 World Championships, which took place in March in Montpellier, France.
-In April, he qualified to the final segment at the 2022 World Junior Championships, placing 16th in the short and 21st overall.
+He finished third in the short program and fourth overall, but finished as the top Slovak competitor.
+He was subsequently named to Slovakia's team to the 2022 European Championships in Tallinn, Estonia.
+He placed 25th at the European Championships in January and 26th at the 2022 World Championships.
+In April, he qualified to the final segment at the 2022 World Junior Championships, finishing 16th in the short and 21st overall.